How I work

 - We create a detailed copywriting brief– this fleshes out what’s most important to you and what you need your investment to achieve.
 We cover your target market, the details of your product or service, the customer journey, their decision-making process and more.

 - Creating a brief usually takes around one hour and can be done via video call or phone.

 - Please note- this is a crucial stage in the copywriting process, as a great brief helps me create great copy for your business.

 - Copywriting commences– based on the copywriting brief, I start writing the first draft for your project.

 - First draft feedback– I send you the first draft and you give feedback within the specified timeframe.
 (Remember you have more opportunities for feedback!)

-- This draft will be in full, or a section of the copy.
-It’s much harder to change the style of writing later in the process.
-This draft ensures I’m on the right track.
+- This draft will be in full, or a section of the copy depending on the project.
+It’s much harder to change the style of writing later in the process so this draft ensures I’m on the right track.

 - Please note- at this stage, if the scope of the project changes, I will need to go back to the initial proposal and requote.